Azure/azure-cli/README.md

 - Run the current command and show its output in a side-by-side editor.
 - Show documentation on mouse hover.
 - Display current subscription and defaults in status bar.
+- To enable IntelliSense for other file types like `.ps1` or `.sh`, see [microsoft/vscode-azurecli#48](https://github.com/microsoft/vscode-azurecli/issues/48).

 ![Azure CLI Tools in Action](https://github.com/microsoft/vscode-azurecli/blob/main/images/in_action.gif?raw=true)